IvanT1707/Robotics_lpnu/lab1/README.md

 gz sim /opt/ws/src/code/lab1/worlds/robot.sdf
 ```

-## Important:
-Ensure the simulation is playing.
-If it starts paused, press the Play button in the bottom left corner of the Gazebo GUI.

 ### Step 3: Control the Robot
 You can control the robot's movement using terminal commands.
 Open a new terminal (Terminal 2), navigate to the repository root, and enter the container: